Black Seed Oil Benefits

 WHAT IS BLACK SEED OIL GOOD FOR?

 Black seed oil (aka nigella sativa oil, kalonji oil, black cumin seed oil) is a true panacea.
 It is the closest you can get to a universal remedy because not only is black seed good for your skin, hair and bones but also for your mood, sleep quality, lungs, digestion, lymphatic and immune systems, circulation, kidneys and liver.
-Not only does it help prevent disease from taking hold but it helps you fight any you may already have – in other words, it is both prophylactic and curative.
+Not only does it help prevent the disease from taking hold but it helps you fight any you may already have – in other words, it is both prophylactic and curative.
 Recent research has shown it is effective in combatting both old diseases like the flu but also modern complex ones like MSRA, metabolic disease and cancer.

 How can this be?
 Looking through the lens of allopathic medicine, this all seems far-fetched because drugs very seldom have more than one target.
 If you have pneumonia, you will get one drug but if you have malaria, diabetes, heart disease, anxiety, Parkinson’s or arthritis, you will get a specific drug or drugs for each and every condition.
 There are no cure-alls in modern medicine, however.
 Despite the specificity of the treatments, there are always side effects.